procrastinate-org/procrastinate/docs/discussions.rst

 between each database poll is still ``<worker_timeout>`` seconds.

-The initial timeout for the first loop of each sub-worker is modified so that the workers are initially spread accross all the total length of the timeout, but the randomness in job duration could create a situation where there is a long gap between polls.
+The initial timeout for the first loop of each sub-worker is modified so that the workers are initially spread across all the total length of the timeout, but the randomness in job duration could create a situation where there is a long gap between polls.
 If you find this to happen in reality, please open an issue, and lower your ``worker_timeout``.